mbuckler/personal-website/content/post/what-you-need-djing.md

 to say that I have now successfully DJed more than a few raves and parties.
 You can find recordings of my favorite mixes on [my Soundcloud profile](https://soundcloud.com/quoththeraver).
-When I told folks that I was teaching my wife Becky how to DJ, a few other people expressed interest in learning.
+When I told folks that I was teaching [my wife](https://soundcloud.com/rebecca-smith-186) how to DJ, a few other people expressed interest in learning.
 So, I've written these blog posts to serve as a  reference for anyone who might like to learn.
 I hope you enjoy!

 If you have any questions about what I've written here, feel free to write them in the comments below!
 Also, these are only my thoughts and systems for DJing.